-Holiday season is upon us, and, in case you would like to wish your Russian contacts a Happy New year and a Merry Christmas - Russian style, here is a short guide.
+Holiday season is upon us, and, in case you would like to wish your Russian friends and contacts a Happy New year and a Merry Christmas – Russian style, here is a short guide.
 As you will see, even Christmas wishes are subject to cross cultural differences!

 Christmas cards Russian style